 Warning signs should be used for a medium level risk which, if not avoided, may result in injury or death.

-See our Safety Signs, Symbols and Colour Codes – a simple guide for more information on the use of safety symbols and graphical images.
+See our article: Safety Signs, Symbols and Colour Codes – a Simple Guide for more information on the use of safety symbols and graphical images.